Mr Atridad S Saadat

 • references or testimonials from any work or voluntary activity undertaken by the Registrant;

-• information on whether the Registrant has been able to undertake CPD or keep his professional knowledge and skills up to date.
+• information on action the Registrant has taken to maintain his CPD and keep his professional knowledge and skills up to date.

-The order imposed today will apply from 14 September 2017 (the expiry of the current order).
+The order imposed today will apply from 14 September 2018.